walterpinson/reference-architecture-api/README.md

 You can find further documentation detailing the concepts behind this reference architecture in the [reference-architecture-api Wiki][7].

 ## Install Dependencies
+There are a number of depenedencies that must be installed locally on your development machine in order to get this application to build and run.
+The dependencies are detailed below, along with direct links that you can use to download them.

 ### Git SCM
 Install [Git SCM][3] for your given platform.
 This will install the git bash command-line tool that has all of the environment variables arleady configured.
 There is also an option to install the environment variables for use with the standard Windows command-line or OSX Terminal.